SAP-samples/abap-cheat-sheets/03_ABAP_SQL.md

 "------------------------ IS [NOT] INITIAL ------------------------
 SELECT id FROM @itab AS tab WHERE id IS NOT INITIAL INTO TABLE @it.
 "1-12

+SELECT id FROM @itab AS tab WHERE id IS INITIAL INTO TABLE @it.
+"No entry

 "------------------------ [NOT] LIKE ------------------------
 "For (not) matching a specified pattern
 "Note: % (any character string), _ (any character).